 - Consider the needs of the whole habitat.
 Preserving a threatened species' habitat is the best way to manage both the species and the environment in which it lives.

-- Habitat for the Mt Mangana Stag Beetle corresponds to ‘wet forest' in the DPIPWE Bushcare Toolkit.
+- Habitat for the Mt Mangana Stag Beetle corresponds to ‘wet forest' in the NRE Bushcare Toolkit.
 See Eucalypt Bush in the Bushcare Toolkit for more information on managing this vegetation type.

 - For long-term protection of populations on private land – consider protection of habitat through a vegetation management agreement or conservation covenant.